Upcoming Webinar | AI Meets ISO: What Makes ISO 42001 Different from ISO 27001 & 27701 on August 14th @ 1:00 PM ET

 • Consider the intended purpose for the AI product or processes relating to the following:

-• Internal context-related issues focused on governance, objectives, policies, procedures, and contractual obligations, for example.
+• Internal context-related issues focused on governance, objectives, policies, procedures, and contractual obligations

 • Determine and document the needs of all relevant stakeholders (e.g., interested parties) regarding your AI products or services, quality standards, delivery schedules, and communication preferences.

-• Develop a document that reflects your organization's commitment to meeting those needs, complying with applicable regulations, and continually improving your products, services, and processes (NOTE: You should also communicate that policy to your organization).
+• Develop a document that reflects your organization's commitment to meeting those needs, complying with applicable regulations, and continually improving your products, services, and processes.
+It's best practice to communicate this policy to your organization as well.

 • Determine whether or not climate change is a factor in developing and continually improving the AIMS and document it either way.